WRFan/jailbreak10.3.3/README.md

 	/System/Library/Caches/com.apple.dyld/

 cache.
-This is tested and working, but that doesn't mean it's safe to mess around with it - some changes will result in a permanent white apple on boot.
+This is tested and working, but that doesn't mean it's safe to mess around with dyld cache - some changes will result in a permanent white apple on boot.
 This is true for any file whose integrity is checked on boot!
 Even if a file is not generally required to boot the iOS!
 So, e.g.:

 	/usr/libexec/locationd